dkitley1975/movie-quiz/README.md

 ## Credits

   I watched multiple YouTube videos on creating quizzes, after watching a few, most of these all followed the same approach, down to the order of creation and colours used within the site.
 I had previously followed [Build a Quiz App by James Q Quick](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) and this was used as the initial inspiration and valued practice for this project.
-The ideas practised whilst watching this tutorial have been heavily built on and added to
+The ideas practised whilst watching this tutorial have been heavily built on and added to.

 ### Media